SACAS went Global

 Maintaining Certification

 SACAS Ireland will maintain accreditation based on the demonstration that our clients continue to satisfy the requirements of the management system standard(s) they are certified against.
-A client’s certification will be maintained based on a positive conclusion by the audit team leader as well as with objective evidence of continual improvement and effectiveness without further independent review, provided that:
+A client’s certification will be maintained based on a positive conclusion by the audit team leader, as well as with objective evidence of continual improvement and effectiveness without further independent review, provided that:

-- for any non-conformity or other situation that may lead to suspension or withdrawal of certification, SACAS Ireland requires that the audit team leader need to report to SACAS Ireland the need to initiate a review by requesting the approvals board to review the current certification who will send appropriately competent personnel, different from those who carried out the audit, to determine whether certification can be maintained, and
+- For any non-conformity or other situation that may lead to suspension or withdrawal of certification, SACAS Ireland requires that the audit team leader need to report to SACAS Ireland the need to initiate a review by requesting the approvals board to review the current certification who will send appropriately competent personnel, different from those who carried out the audit, to determine whether certification can be maintained, and

 For more information, SACAS Ireland clients can contact the Chief Executive Officer at (+353) 089 440 1267.